Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Hey!"

-Daar grinned to himself as he headed for the stairs in much the same way as Bozo had earlier. *Finally* the day was making progress… and not a moment too soon.
-He was meeting Genshi in the park later that afternoon, after which…
+Daar grinned to himself as he headed for the stairs in much the same way as Bozo had earlier. *Finally* the day was making progress... and not a moment too soon.
+He was meeting Genshi in the park later that afternoon, after which...

 There were Bad Things in Daar’s future.
-Bad Things that *needed* to be set in motion, and selling Genshi on what needed to be done was going to be…tricky.
+Bad Things that *needed* to be set in motion, and selling Genshi on what needed to be done was going to be... tricky.
 And risky, very risky.

 He’d take his fun when he could get it from here on out.
 Gravball now, and tackling a fellow Champion in the park later?
 Temporary pleasures.
 But *all* pleasures were temporary.